-To master movement (and develop neural pathways), it requires you to maintain regular Isolation practice to keep the precision and flow happening.
-I can see the difference when i haven’t drilled for a while!
+To master movement (and develop neural pathways), it requires you to maintain regular practice to keep the precision and flow happening.
+I can always see the difference when i haven’t drilled for a while!
 The basic technique is still there but the quality of movement suffers.

 1) Awareness of body imbalances

 When there is an imbalance in the body it often creates restriction in certain movement, or a general weakness in muscle groups.
 If you feel pain or experience a feeling of limited movement (which you intuitively know isn’t your ‘normal’) then I would suggest seeing a physio.
-Corrective exercises help your muscular skeletal system work at its best and this translates into more precise muscular work.
+Corrective exercises help your muscular skeletal system work at it’s best and this translates into more precise muscular work.
 If you have had a baby, sometimes our hips and muscles in the pelvic area can be out of alignment, so seeing a professional is often a good start.

 2) A balance of strength, flexibility and stamina